770120041/myShell/README.md

 # MyShell

 This is a mini shell implementation in C.
+## Usage
+    run make in the folder and run the executable program to use MyShell
 ## Features
     1. implemented built-in command like `cd` `exit` `fg` `bg` `umask` `set`
     2. support pipe redirection